abigailpickard/abigailpickard/README.md

 ## Abigail Pickard, PhD
-Thanks for visiting my Github and your interest in my research.
+Thanks for visiting my Github and for your interest in my research.
-I am currently a postdoctoral fellow at Aston University in the College of Life and Health Sciences.
+I am currently a postdoctoral fellow at the University of Edinburgh in the School of Health in Social Sciences.
 My overarching research interests are child psychology, eating behaviours and child development.
-The current project I am working on is the ESRC funded research Appetite in Preschoolers: Producing Evidence for Tailoring Interventions Effectively (APPETItE) [Appetite website](www.appetite-research.com)
+I was previously a postdoctoral research lead on the ESRC-funded research Appetite in Preschoolers: Producing Evidence for Tailoring Interventions Effectively (APPETItE) [Appetite website](www.appetite-research.com)

 <!--